Skin Cancer Reconstruction Thousand Oaks

 The surgery and the incisions

-Reconstruction after skin cancer removal can be done immediately or in a delayed fashion.
-If you are undergoing Mohs’ surgery for removal of your cancer, you will usually have to wait several days until your reconstruction.
+Reconstruction after skin cancer removal in Thousand Oaks can be done immediately or in a delayed fashion.
+If you are undergoing Mohs’ surgery for the removal of your cancer, you will usually have to wait several days until your reconstruction.
 In the intervening period, you should keep your wound clean and apply antibiotic ointment daily.

 Will Insurance cover my surgery?

 Most health plans will usually cover your procedure.
-The insurance expert at the Kryger Institute will work closely with your insurance carrier (or Medicare) to make sure that your procedure will be covered.
-We cannot guarantee that this will be the case, however every effort will be made to get your entire procedure covered.
+The insurance expert at the Kryger Institute will work closely with your insurance carrier (or Medicare) to ensure that your procedure will be covered.
+We cannot guarantee that this will be the case, however, every effort will be made to get your entire procedure covered.
 Some insurance companies may still require a co-pay at the time of surgery.